CSUSBIndependentStudy/centos/GIT.md

 with the instructor's public key.
 The second command adds the student's public key.

+Assume the host name of the server is _server_.
+The instructor sends the student the following command to clone the repository.

+    git clone alice@server:201.git

+## Scripts

-Here is a script that takes the account id as an argument that automates runs the above 2 commands.
+Here is a script that creates a student account;
+it takes the desired account id as an argument.

 ````
 # Check for account id argument.